probcomp/Venturecxx/doc/type-system.md

 example, both of the parameters to the gamma distribution must be positive reals, as is the result.

-[TODO] Generally such invariants are represented only in the type annotations of procedures (or implicitly in Puma).
+Generally such invariants are represented only in the type annotations of procedures (or implicitly in Puma).
 However, a couple things that might appear to be such are represented as distinct Venture types that happen to have the same representation as a "broader" type:
 - Probabilities (in direct space), which look like numbers in [0,1]
 - Symmetric matrices, which look like matrices